riceissa/issarice.com/wiki/my-quora-answers.md

 > anyone's fault.
 When two people want incompatible things, they should
 > politely say goodbye and move on with their lives.

-See also this quote from *[The 7 Habits of Highly Effective People](!w)*, which sin't about romance but is still relevant:
+See also this quote from *[The 7 Habits of Highly Effective People](!w)*, which isn't about romance but is still relevant:

 > So let’s work for a Win/Win.
 Let’s really hammer it out.
 And if we
 > can’t find it, then let’s agree that we won’t make a deal at all.
 It